Last updated: April 2026 · Sourced from official UK government publications

 📚 This is a plain-English definitions guide.
 All figures and rules are drawn from gov.uk, The Pensions Regulator, and HMRC official sources.
-This is not financial advice — see the disclaimer below.
+This is not financial advice, see the disclaimer below.

-A pension is a long-term savings plan specifically designed for retirement — and it comes with big tax advantages that make it one of the most powerful tools for building wealth.
+A pension is a long-term savings plan specifically designed for retirement.
+Contributions benefit from tax relief under HMRC rules, and the money grows largely free of tax while invested.
 Yet millions of people in the UK don’t fully understand how theirs works.
 Here’s the plain-English version.

 You can check your State Pension forecast on the Government Gateway website (gov.uk/check-state-pension).